Course number: ENGL 491A

-You certainly can use the presentation to describe and analyze your internship experience in any way that you find to be most effective and most appropriate.
-However, your presentations should also showcase two or three documents that best represent the work you’ve done this term, the kind of work done at the organization where you interned, and/or the kind of work done by people in the position you held.
+You can use the poster presentation to describe and analyze your internship experience in any way that you find to be most effective and most appropriate.
+However, your posters must showcase two or three documents that best represent the work you’ve done this term, the kind of work done at the organization where you worked, and/or the kind of work done by people in the position you held.
 Accompanying each document, provide explanation and analysis that describes it in these kinds of ways:

 - Genre of the document

 - Key rhetorical features of the genre, and

 - Key rhetorical decisions (textual and/or design) you made in creating the document.